 - Bedding: Your cat’s existing, unwashed sleeping bed or a worn item of your clothing — familiar scent is the fastest-acting anxiety buffer available

-- Hiding options within the haven: A cardboard box on its side, an open carrier with a blanket inside, a covered cat bed — multiple enclosed options allow your cat to choose their preferred concealment
+- Hiding options within the haven: A cardboard box on its side, an open carrier with a blanket inside, a covered cat bed — multiple enclosed options allow your cat to choose their preferred concealment.If your cat is afraid of the carrier, build comfort before the event with our cat carrier training guide.

 - Food and water: Fresh water and a small food bowl — stress can cause cats to avoid leaving their haven to eat or drink